KantaraInitiative/WG-ANCR/AuthC/AuthC-README.md

 **AuthC Scope**
+*AuthC - Signaling Protocol
-*AuthC - Notice and Consent Receipt Exchange Protocol for authorisation from consent*
+AuthC (standing for Authorisation from Consent)  is a Notice and Consent Receipt Exchange Signaling Protocol for authorisation from consent.

 The objective of the AuthC proptocol is to maintain an active state of transparency between two parties with a concentric mirrored notice record proptocol, enabling the individual to manage their own digital consent.